RBI Guidelines for Full Fledged Money Changers

 - Clearance by the Empowered Committee is indispensable while Reserve Bank’s decision in the subject of granting approval shall be considered final.

-- Before commencing the business, you must submit a copy of the Registration under Shops & Establishment Act along with other proofs like a rent receipt or lease agreement to the Regional Office.
+- Before commencing the business, you must submit a copy of the Registration under Shops and Establishment Act along with other proofs like a rent receipt or lease agreement to the Regional Office.

 FFMC License is valid for three years so a renewal Application should be filed before one month from the expiry date of the License.
 Moreover, no FFMC License restoration request shall be accepted post expiration.